 A Web Hosting Disaster

 This is the story of an actual web hosting disaster I experienced.
 I don’t know how many of you handle your own websites.
-Handling your website web hosting may not be something you want to take on.
+Handling your own web hosting may not be something you want to take on.
 It does require some knowledge of servers and how they function.

 You’ll want to keep reading till the end if you have a website.
 This is a tale of how far customer service has fallen as a priority for many companies today.
 It also is a tale of how companies are happy to take your money and offer very little in the way of support in return.
 Yes, I fully intend to name the web hosting company, so read on.

 Since I intend this to be a caution for others it makes sense to explain what a web host is.
 A web host is a company that maintains the servers where your website resides.
 Those servers are connected to the internet, and when someone types in the address of your website in their browser, the request goes to the server.
 The server responds by sending back the files from your website so that they are displayed in a browser as your website.

 I won’t get into all the technical details of how all the requests get routed around the internet.
 For the purposes of this article, this simple explanation will suffice.
 In a nutshell, they own the equipment, and you rent space on the server where your files reside.

 Now let’s begin the story of how my nightmare unfolded and how this turned into a total web hosting disaster.

 My web hosting disaster began on a day like any other day.
 It was the middle of the week, and I was doing some checks of my websites to look at traffic.
 I noticed several were running a little slow to load.
 It was not terrible, but I have been working to make them load faster as traffic to my blogs has increased.

 I loaded a new caching plugin to WordPress on one site, and it made a huge difference.
 I started testing it on my other websites one by one, and it was working as expected.
 The plugin was working as advertised and my website load times were significantly faster.